How To Pay For Care Costs Without Selling Your Home

 If you still have an outstanding loan or mortgage on your property, this will be deducted from the overall valuation when it comes to means testing your financial ability to pay for your care.

-10% is also deducted from the property value to take into consideration of any fees or expenses that may be payable from the sale of your home.
+10% is also deducted from the property value to account for any fees or expenses that may be payable from the sale of your home.

 How to avoid selling your house to pay for care